Magnum Mania!

 Flubs

-2 As you can see from the episode image above, Magnum is changing the clip of his Uzi while his finger is on the trigger!
-Even if the safety is on, that's no guarentee that gun won't go off.
+3 While riding in the chopper, Magnum changes an Uzi clip with his finger on the trigger!
+Even if the safety is on, that's no guarentee that the gun won't go off!
 No wonder T.C. is always a little apprehensive about shuttling Magnum around in his chopper!

 Magnum P.I. on DVD